C2-Labs/atlas-deploy/k8s/README.md

 12. Login with the default credentials and **CHANGE THEM**
     - Username: `admin`
     - Password: `51mpl3Compliance$`
+    - ATLAS will force you to change this upon first login

 [Click for more information on DNS, SSL, and Ingress](DNS-SSL-Ingress.md)